Instructors

 Kenjiro Hori sensei is the Chief Instructor and the founder of Cambridge Karate Dojo.
 Ken began training karate in 1987 with Cambridge University Karate Club under Eric Pich sensei, with regular visits by Keinosuke Enoeda sensei.
 From 2005 till 2019 Ken was a student of Yoshinobu Ohta sensei, 7th Dan and the Chief Instructor of JKA England, at Oasis Shotokan Karate Club in London.

 Ken competed in both kumite (fighting) and kata (set forms) until 2015.
-His achievements include both individual and team medals at BUCS (British Universities and Colleges Sport) Championships (for which he was awarded the Cambridge Full Blue in 2001), KUGB Central Regions, KUGB National Students, KUGB Nationals, and more recently, JKAE Nationals, Shotokan Cup, and Four Nations Championships.
+His achievements include both individual and team medals at BUCS (British Universities and Colleges Sport) Championships (for which he was awarded the Cambridge Full Blue in 2001), KUGB Central Regions, KUGB National Students, KUGB Nationals, JKAE Nationals, Shotokan Cup and Four Nations Championships.
 In 2012, Ken was crowned as the Men’s Individual Kata champion at both JKAE Nationals and JKAE Four Nations Championships where he also won bronze in kumite.
 Ken was later appointed the JKAE national team Squad Coach until 2019.

 Through his regular training with JKA instructors at Head Quarters, Ken’s aim is to bring traditional JKA karate taught at the Honbu Dojo in Japan, which he visits annually, to students in Cambridge.

-Joe Gaughan Sensei, 3rd Dan JKA
+Joe Gaughan Sensei, 4th Dan JKA

 Joe